 We give you the option of submitting your CV via our site or by providing your CV to one of our consultants.
 You can do this either to apply for a specific job or for general applications.
 Your CV will be stored in our database and will be accessible by our recruitment consultants in the UK, and other employees of Hydrogen Group of companies worldwide, including but not limited to Australia, Singapore and Hong Kong.
 Your CV may also be e-mailed directly to other Hydrogen Group plc global offices for review and entry onto their own in-house database to enable them to provide their services to you.
 In addition, our recruitment database, including the information relating to you, can be accessed by any of our recruitment consultants working in other offices of the Hydrogen Group plc, both inside and outside the European Economic Area, for such purposes as business development and to enable them to provide their recruitment services to you.

-You are able to withdraw your permission for your data processed outside the UK upon completing your registration form with us or through our preference centres available to you or by contacting us at email@example.com.
+You are able to withdraw your permission for your data processed outside the UK upon completing your registration form with us or through our preference centres available to you.

 You can update your CV at any time, simply by following the same procedure to submit a new CV.
 Your old CV will automatically be archived providing the submission details remain the same (for example you submit both CVs using the same email address or you advise the relevant contact of your new submission).

-By sending us your CV, you are consenting to the submission of your CV and profile to our Clients for recruitment purposes.
+By sending Hydrogen your CV, you are consenting to Hydrogen submitting your CV and profile to our Clients for recruitment purposes.
 This is only applicable where you are actively looking for work and are suitable for the applicable vacancies.
-You can manage this process by speaking to your relevant Consultant.
+You can manage this process by speaking to your relevant Hydrogen Consultant.

 Retention of your data